ambsenyestudi/dotnetdevopsasculture/documentation/dockerize_front_end.md

 This is all the steps you need to dockerize your app.
 To keep things easy we will use docker for windows as our main environment.
+**Imortant**: you should also have a .dockerignore file to speed things up

 ### Build your docker image